 Elizabeth A. Dickson, is a Professor of Languages at EDHEC Business School.

-Philippe du Jardin, Ph.D, is Associate Professor of Information technology at EDHEC Business school.
+Philippe du Jardin, Ph.D, is Professor of computer science at EDHEC Business school.

 EDHEC Augmented Law Institute Researcher